temesoft/jbench/README.md

  > newHashMap_Synchronized                             8,431,000                    8               10,000           0.00118638                1,186                  843
  > uuid                                              127,159,000                  127               10,000          0.000078642                   79               12,716
  > newHashMap_Concurrent                              19,231,000                   19               10,000          0.000520075                  520                1,923
+ ......
 </pre>

 JMethodMonitor usage
 --------------------
 JMethodMonitor can be used to find slow, legacy methods within Java application, or to see the result of data caching or "lack thereof".
+Main use is within spring context.
+All spring dispatched bean calls to @JMethodMonitor annotated classes / methods classes with be metered and statistics data collected.

 <pre>
  public static void main(String [] args) throws InterruptedException